davy7125/polyphone/en/development/translate-polyphone.md

 * You have the right translation: write it and use :kbd:`Ctrl`+:kbd:`Enter`.
   This item will be validated.

-A translation needs attention (in a world where everything is being made for <a href="https://medium.com/thrive-global/how-technology-hijacks-peoples-minds-from-a-magician-and-google-s-design-ethicist-56d62ef5edf3" target="_blank">soliciting it</a>).
+A translation needs attention (in a world where everything is being made for [soliciting it][article]).
 Please take care of:

 * the punctuation,